 5G - The next generation of Mobile Broadband

 The 5th generation of mobile technologies – 5G, is a significant step beyond 4G LTE networks in multiple aspects.
 5G was defined to reduce latency, increase bandwidth, increase reliablity and allow for significatly greater numbers of devices.
-5G is actually a number of technologies, defined by 3GPP as “5G NR” (New Radio) and SMARTER (Study on New Services and Markets Technology Enablers), and by ITU with IMT-2020.
+5G, in reality, is not one, but actually a number of technologies; defined by 3GPP as “5G NR” (New Radio) and SMARTER (Study on New Services and Markets Technology Enablers), and by ITU with IMT-2020.

 The 3 use cases of 5G